Important information for service regarding COVID-19

 - Snack Bar providing Lunch and Mid-day only.
 Data shows that Snack Bar breakfast is the most underutilized meal period in all of dining.
 Dining options will also be available to only students.

-- ’82 Grill will offer lunch only, evening staff will assist with dinner production.
+- ’82 Grill will offer lunch and extended dinner.

 - Mission Park will be closed for student dining and become our production kitchen, this will allow for the new service style, fresh production, and social distancing amongst staff.

 - Faculty House and Catering operations will be closed for the fall and staff utilized to assist in the production kitchen.

 - The door that is normally closed in Whitman’s will be open for exit only to increase flow in the space.